ashishpal07/qp-assessment/README.md

 ⚡ Admin User Seeding
 Note: The database seeding for the initial admin user is not automated due to issues while building Docker.

-After the application starts, you can manually create an admin user using following
+After the application starts, you can manually create an admin user using following 2 ways

-Use the Provided Seed Script
+1. Use the Provided Seed Script [Recommended]

 Add the following script to the package.json file:
 ```